Blog

 Strategies to Supplement a 529 for College Savings

-Posted by on 5:10 PM in College | 0 comments
+Posted by on 5:10 PM in College | Comments Off on Strategies to Supplement a 529 for College Savings

 For the most part, 529 plans are a great vehicle for saving for college but there is one potential pitfall: if the funds are not ultimately used for college expenses, significant tax consequences could result.
 Thus I often advise my clients who are establishing a college savings plan to consider other sources of funds to supplement a 529 plan.
 For those not familiar, 529 plans were authorized by the Economic Growth and Tax Relief Reconciliation Act of 2001 to provide a tax advantaged savings vehicle for higher education.
 With a 529 plan you...